RomCodeman/telegram_quiz_to_googlesheet/README.md

 ### Description
 Very simple implementation of the telegram bot for clients polling and writing their answers to the Google Sheet's tables.
 And in the near future to the PostgreSQL and Mongo DB's.

+For local launch, it also save this data to the SQLite DB file (database records can be viewed in the admin panel).

+I tried to follow the 'State pattern', when creating this Bot.

 At this moment, polling mode launch, via CLI command, is more preferable:
 > ./manage.py bot_start